Lamont-Labs/QuantraVision/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The application uses Jetpack Compose with the Material 3 Design System, optimized for a dark theme, featuring a declarative and reactive UI.
-It utilizes ViewModel for state management, a modular screen architecture, responsive layouts, custom home screen widgets, and a consistent brand identity with a dark, high-contrast, futuristic aesthetic.
+It utilizes ViewModel for state management, a modular screen architecture, responsive layouts, and a consistent brand identity with a dark, high-contrast, futuristic aesthetic, including the Rajdhani font family and cyan glow effects.
+The UI is designed for professional interaction, including an overlay-first UX and a refined Q logo.

 ### Technical Implementations
-**Pattern Detection Engine**: Employs an OpenCV template matching system for 109 chart patterns, coordinated by a HybridDetectorBridge and utilizing a BayesianFusionEngine for confidence scoring, with TensorFlow Lite infrastructure for future ML enhancements.
+**Pattern Detection Engine**: Employs an OpenCV template matching system for 109 chart patterns, coordinated by a HybridDetectorBridge and utilizing a BayesianFusionEngine for confidence scoring.
+TensorFlow Lite infrastructure is in place for future ML enhancements.
 **Scan Learning Engine**: Learns from chart scans to track pattern frequency, co-occurrence, and confidence distributions using perceptual image hashing for privacy-preserving, offline learning.
 **Data Storage**: Utilizes an encrypted Room database for local storage of logs, user preferences, achievements, and scan learning data.
 **State Management**: Implements Android Architecture Components (ViewModels, Repository pattern, LiveData/Flow) for reactive state propagation.
 **Authentication & Licensing**: Manages a four-tier lifetime access model via Google Play In-App Billing, secured with Google Play Integrity API.
-**AI/ML Architecture**: Primarily OpenCV-based, with TensorFlow Lite infrastructure for future Apache 2.0 licensed ML model integration.
 **Alert System**: A centralized AlertManager provides voice, haptic, and visual alerts based on pattern strength.
 **Real-Time Overlay System**: Uses MediaProjection API for live chart overlay with touch-passthrough to the underlying trading app, featuring a minimal, pulsing cyan border upon pattern detection.
-**Performance & Power Management**: An Adaptive Pipeline with a PowerPolicyApplicator adjusts performance based on device conditions, with resource optimizations for OpenCV.
+**Performance & Power Management**: An Adaptive Pipeline with a PowerPolicyApplicator adjusts performance based on device conditions, with resource optimizations for OpenCV and hardware acceleration.
 **Compliance & Provenance**: Adheres to Greyline OS v4.3 standards, logging detections with SHA-256 hashes, signing pattern catalogs with Ed25519, and maintaining an SBOM.
+**Onboarding**: Features an 8-step professional onboarding experience and an overlay-first app flow for subsequent launches.

 ## External Dependencies